inforgstr/tg-Bot/README.md

 # Telegram Bot (SOURCE CODE)
-Here is an example of simple telegram bot made by inforgstr.
+Here is an example of simple telegram.

+# Facilities
+parsing weather info.